realliance/senior-game/GETTINGSTARTED.md

 ## Gameobject Entity Workflow

-So, how to actually set things up in scene?
+So, how to actually set things up in a scene?
 All the scenes contain GameObjects, so now we need ways to convert them to entities that exist in a world.

 [GameObject Conversion Workflow](https://docs.unity3d.com/Packages/com.unity.entities@0.16/manual/conversion.html)

-The Unity Netcode simiarly takes advantage of one of these workflows, allowing shared entites between client and server worlds to exist in a subscene.
+The Unity Netcode similarly takes advantage of one of these workflows, allowing shared entities between client and server worlds to exist in a subscene.

 ## Hybrid Components